Founder of the Congregation of the Missionaries of the Holy Family: His Purpose and Work

 Fr.
 Berthier is number 242 on this list.
 A miracle attributed to his intercession would make his case be considered much sooner.

 Here a new investigation by professional historians and theologians begins.
-Once complete, the evidence is reviewed by the congregation.
-If favorable, the case is forwarded to the pope who decides if the person is a role model of Catholic Virtue.
+Once completed, the evidence is reviewed by the Congregation.
+If favorable, the case is forwarded to the Pope who decides if the person is a role model of Catholic Virtue.
 If so, the Pope proclaims the person Venerable. -5-

-This final step to sainthood is not taken lightly - canonization is considered to be an infallible act of the Pope.
-That explains the rigorous process - there cannot be errors in the selection of saints.
+This final step to sainthood is not taken lightly -- canonization is considered to be an infallible act of the Pope.
+That explains the rigorous process; there cannot be errors in the selection of saints.
 Sainthood is not revocable.
-The Pope proclaims the person Canonized, -9- the candidate is given the title Saint.
+The Pope proclaims the person Canonized, -9- and the candidate is given the title Saint.